DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Running an LLM in a CI pipeline.md

   - ai
   - ci/cd
 ---
-# Running LLMs in a CI pipeline
+# Running an LLM in a CI pipeline

 With the recent explosion of AI and large language models (LLM), I've been brainstorming how to take advantage of AI capabilities within a CI/CD pipeline.